 - Widerström M, Al-Falahe N, Hellden A, Salmonsson M, Westrin C-G, Ekblad S (1999).
 Foreigner doctors – a resource in the Swedish Health System.
 A report from the Swedish Physician Organisations.

 - Al-Falahe N. The Provincial development of Overseas Doctors in the Swedish Health System.
 The Swedish Medical Association Meeting 26-28 November 2003, Stockholm, Sweden.

-- Al-Falahe N. & Dhillon C., the Physical health of patient with severe mental health problems at Inpatient and Outpatient Units.
+- Al-Falahe N. & Dhillon C., the Physical health of a patient with severe mental health problems at Inpatient and Outpatient Units.
 Manuscript

-- 18 Al-Falahe N. Frequency of positively screened bipolar disorders in patients with the diagnosis of major depressive episode.
+- 18 Al-Falahe N. Frequency of positively screened bipolar disorders in patients with the diagnosis of a major depressive episode.
 Manuscript